What Are Multi-Agent Systems? Architecture, Failure Modes and When to Use One

 - Add compliance guardrails for regulated industries (HIPAA, GDPR, APRA CPS 234)

-Phase 4: Monitoring, Optimization & Support
+Phase 4: Monitoring, Optimization and Support

 - Full AgentOps observability, trace every agent interaction in production